 Forest School with Wandering Woods

-Once the children reach the Owls room, they will get the chance to further learn and explore with Wandering Woods at Forest School.
+Once the children reach pre-school, they will get the chance to further learn and explore with Wandering Woods at Forest School.

 Forest school is a woodland based learning environment, it is very much child led and allows for a holistic view of each individual child’s development.